 Another free place to visit which the kids really enjoyed is the Isle Of Wight Donkey Sanctuary.
 The sanctuary is in fact a charity which rescues unwanted donkeys as well as some horses and ponies.
 They have over 100 animals in their care.
 The sanctuary is open to visitors every day 10am-4:30pm and welcomes donations to help continue their important work.
 There is a gift shop, cafe and you can also adopt a donkey!
 The donkeys love to be fussed by visitors .
 DOG FRIENDLY VENUE

-Shanklin Chine is a beautiful spot we enjoyed visiting a few years ago when Lilian was very small.
-It was hard work with a toddler as there’s a lot of walking and steps.
-I’d love to go back now the kids are older and see it at night time all lit up.
+Shanklin Chine is a beautiful spot to visit.
+It’s hard work with small children though as there’s a lot of walking and steps.
+I’d love to go back and see it at night time all lit up.
 The photos I’ve seen of the Chine Lumiére are spectacular.
 DOG FRIENDLY VENUE

-The Rosemary Vineyard is open to visitors and has free tours of the winery on Saturdays, Sundays, Mondays and Tuesdays.
+The Rosemary Vineyard is open to visitors and has free tours of the winery on Mondays, Tuesdays and weekends.
 There is a tasting after the tours of the wines, ciders and juices produced at the winery.
-The vineyard shop sells all their produce and I love to pick up a couple of bottles of their fruit juices to have with our breakfast in the caravan.
+The vineyard shop sells all their produce.
+I love to pick up a couple of bottles of their fruit juices to have with our breakfast in the caravan.

 Where To Stay